 Though I was always fascinated towards being healthy and fit, I was not too fond of doing yoga.
 But sometime back, just for the sake of winning a challenge given by a friend, I kick-started my yoga practice.
 I had no prior experience with the practice before I joined the challenge because I had perfect weight, flexible body and great strength, and assumed that, this is all I could have achieved by practicing yoga.
 But what I learnt after getting into regular practice of Yoga changed my mindset completely.

-Since then, my inner journey has deepened and contributed to my personal growth, healing, and evolution in all areas of life.
+Since then, my journey within has deepened and contributed to my personal growth, inner peace, healing, and evolution in all areas of life.

 Yoga not only helps in you being physical healthy but it also has great impact on mind.
 It’s more of a mind-body practice that blends physical poses, systematic breathing, and meditation.
 Just as it improves physical health it boosts our mental health as well by reducing the stress and anxiety levels and calming down the mind.